 Property and equipment are carried at cost, net of accumulated depreciation.
 Depreciation is computed utilizing the straight-line method over the estimated useful life of the asset.
 Leasehold improvements depreciation is computed over the shorter of the lease term or estimated useful life of the asset.
 Additions and improvements are capitalized, while repairs and maintenance are expensed as incurred.
 Useful lives of each asset class are as follows:

-Computer equipment and software 3 years Furniture and fixtures 7 years useful lives of the improvements, generally 1
+Computer equipment and software 3 years

+Furniture and fixtures 7 years

+Leasehold improvements Lesser of the lease terms or the estimated useful lives of the improvements, generally $1-10$ years